Ukraine war: Russian threat growing, front line troops fear

 The location of any such potential offensives remains the subject of much speculation among Ukrainian troops.
 Some anticipate a push further north, into Luhansk province, while others wonder about an attack south towards Melitopol, in order to isolate and threaten Russian forces in and around the Crimean peninsula.

 One experienced officer said he believed Russia was looking to straighten its frontline, take a few more chunks of the Donbas, and then declare "mission accomplished" and push for peace negotiations.
-He said he was sure Ukraine would never agree to that but warned that the military would need western fighter jets to break through all of Russia's new defences, particularly in the south of the country.
+He said he was sure Ukraine would never agree to that but warned that the military would need Western fighter jets to break through all of Russia's new defences, particularly in the south of the country.